DineshRacharla468/My2-Racharla/README.md

 |Football| Football is a team sport ,players will develop a wide range of skills|7-8|
 |kabbadi| Kabbadi is a sport orginated in Bharat|4-5|

+---
+## Quotes by renowned scientists
+>Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution. - *Albert Einstein*

+>The cosmos is within us.
+We are made of star-stuff.
+We are a way for the universe to know itself. *Carl Sagan*